HomeArticlesFundamentalsThe Veil of Forgetting

 Beyond the Veil

 As consciousness evolves, human beings begin to perceive life differently.
-Conflicts become mirrors, fears become teachers, and relationships become catalysts of awakening.
-Rather than seeking only external certainty, the being begins to cultivate discernment, presence, and the opening of the heart.
+Conflicts become mirrors, fears become teachers, and relationships become catalysts for awakening.
+Instead of seeking only external certainty, the being begins to cultivate discernment, presence, and openness of heart.

-The veil of forgetting transforms existence into an authentic field of choice and the evolution of consciousness.
-Through forgetting, love may be discovered freely, and unity may be remembered not as imposed information, but as an inwardly lived truth.
+The veil of forgetting transforms existence into an authentic space for choice and the evolution of consciousness.
+Through forgetting, love may be discovered freely, while unity may be remembered not as imposed information, but as an inwardly lived truth.